joolfe/postman-to-openapi/docs/index.md

 Have a look to the [GetMethods collection](https://github.com/joolfe/postman-to-openapi/blob/master/test/resources/input/v21/GetMethods.json), [Headers collection](https://github.com/joolfe/postman-to-openapi/blob/master/test/resources/input/v21/Headers.json) and [PathParams collection](https://github.com/joolfe/postman-to-openapi/blob/master/test/resources/input/v21/PathParams.json) files for examples of how to use this features.

-## Global authorization
+## Postman authorization

 The OpenAPI root [security](http://spec.openapis.org/oas/v3.0.3.html#openapi-object) definition is filled using the authorization method defined at Postman Collection [authorization config](https://learning.postman.com/docs/sending-requests/authorization/#inheriting-auth).

-Only types 'Basic Auth' and 'Bearer Token' are supported now and not operation individual definition is supported.
+Only types 'Basic Auth' and 'Bearer Token' are supported by now.
+If you define an authorization at postman request level this will overwrite the global defined for this OpenAPI operation.

 You can customize the global authorization definition using the [Auth option](#auth-(object)).

-Have a look to the collections [AuthBasic](https://github.com/joolfe/postman-to-openapi/blob/master/test/resources/input/v21/AuthBasic.json) and [AuthBearer](https://github.com/joolfe/postman-to-openapi/blob/master/test/resources/input/v21/AuthBearer.json) for examples of how to use this feature.
+Have a look to the collections [AuthBasic](https://github.com/joolfe/postman-to-openapi/blob/master/test/resources/input/v21/AuthBasic.json), [AuthBearer](https://github.com/joolfe/postman-to-openapi/blob/master/test/resources/input/v21/AuthBearer.json) and [AuthMultiple](https://github.com/joolfe/postman-to-openapi/blob/master/test/resources/input/v21/AuthMultiple.json) for examples of how to use this feature.

 ## Global servers configuration